yukoba/nd4j/getstarted.md

 # <a id="next-steps">Next Steps</a>

 Now you're ready to run the [examples](introduction.html).
 We recommend that you launch your IDE, load the ND4J project and open the examples subdirectory.
-Locate one in the file tree on the lefthand side of the IntelliJ window, right click on it, and select the green arrow for "Run" on the drop-down menu.
-If everything was installed correctly, you should see numbers appear as the program output.
-Please alter the code to see what you can do with it.
+Locate an example in the file tree on the lefthand side of the IntelliJ window, right click on it, and select the green arrow for "Run" on the drop-down menu.
+If everything was installed correctly, you should see numbers appear as the program output at the bottom of the IntelliJ window.
+Please use these as a sandbox to start experimenting.

 Once you're comfortable with the examples, you might want to change the dependencies defined in the POM files.
 Learn how to change the [dependencies here](gpu_native_backends.html).